MiFID II reporting five years on: what does the future hold?

 MiFIR transaction reporting is five years old this month.
-In the second of our blog series on MiFIR, our regulatory subject matter expert Simon Appleton looks ahead at some of the upcoming changes expected in Europe and the UK.
+In the second of a three-part blog series on MiFIR, our reporting director Simon Appleton looks ahead at some of the upcoming changes expected in Europe and the UK.

 Five years after MiFID II’s implementation and nearly three years after Brexit, the EU and UK transaction reporting regimes are under review.
 Both regimes are generally working well hence, in the UK for example; other parts of MiFID appear to be being assessed with a greater sense of urgency, such as Post-Trade Transparency.

 Transaction reporting data quality has improved steadily over the last five years, albeit accuracy levels vary greatly across firms, asset classes and data fields.
 Firms conducting deep, regular testing have seen reporting standards improve significantly and those with robust control frameworks have seen the greatest progress.

 However, the fact that only a third of the investment firms reporting under UK MiFIR have requested data via the FCA’s Markets Data Processor, confirms that two-thirds (over 850 UK MiFID investment firms), are at risk of being in breach of their reporting obligations.

 Pre-MiFID an independent review established that there is no viable alternative to transaction reporting that would allow regulators to monitor investment firms and markets effectively.
 Regulators are increasingly describing themselves as being data-led and so clearly the receipt of accurate, complete and timely reports has never been so crucial.